asherem/frontend-nanodegree-mobile-portfolio/README.md

 According to [jshank](https://github.com/jshanks24/Udacity-Website-Optimization), there is some fine-tuning to be made for the number of pizzas on screen, which ought to be loaded dynamically rather than statically.
-The new code is as follows:
+The new, adapted code is as follows:

 ```javascript
 // runs updatePositions on scroll